 You receive ad revenue, plus subscriber fees.
 While that sounds like more dollars, the number of visitors to your site will likely take a hit when you erect a paywall.
 So you may lose advertisers who want to reach the biggest audience possible, and your subscriber base will have to make up for that lost revenue.

 If you and your competitors are on the same playing field -- everyone's content is free, or they're all paid sites -- positioning your online brand is straightforward.
 That changes if you're the only one in town requiring a paid subscription.

 If your site is free, you're not at a competitive disadvantage as long as your content is updated and the site looks and performs well.

-You will fall if people leave your site to get free content from your competitors.
+You will fail if people leave your site to get free content from your competitors.
 Your rival could tout that they're the biggest site in your market, leaving you without a comeback line.

-Even your interaction with readers is affected with the switch to paid media.
+Even your interaction with readers is affected by the switch to paid media.
 You have to be careful not to lose out on building your overall brand.

 There are unlimited opportunities to connect with your audience.
 You want people to interact with you through your site and social media platforms, and you can use social media to drive readers right back to your site.

 You're cut off from some of the media outlets.
 They may not want to have to pay to post their photos in your web gallery or to comment on the news.
 You may also lose your Facebook fans and Twitter followers as a result.

 Your readers are the reason you're in business.
 Their expectation is to get web content for free.
 Any change will affect you from a public relations standpoint.
 They may not initially understand the differences between paid content, free content and freemium content or accept that some content may not be free.